angezid/advanced-mark.js/doc/mark-method.md

   * `debug` {boolean} - Whether to log messages (default is `false`)
   * `log` {object} - Log messages to a specific object (default is `window.console`)

-  * `filter : (textNode, term, matchesSoFar, termMatchesSoFar, filterInfo) => {}` - A callback to filter matches.
+  * `filter : (textNode, term, marksSoFar, termMarksSoFar, filterInfo) => {}` - A callback to filter matches.
 It calls for each match (with `acrossElements` option, if the match is located across several elements, it calls for each text node which is part of the match)
     * `textNode` {Text} - The text node which includes the match or with `acrossElements` option can be part of the match
     * `term` {string} - The current term
-    * `matchesSoFar` {number} - The number of all wrapped matches so far
+    * `marksSoFar` {number} - The number of all wrapped matches so far
-    * `termMatchesSoFar` {number} - The number of wrapped matches for the current term so far
+    * `termMarksSoFar` {number} - The number of wrapped matches for the current term so far
     * `filterInfo` {object}:
       * `match` {array} - The result of RegExp exec() method
       * `matchStart` {boolean} - indicate the start of a match  AE